Thought Leadership

 These are all foundational systems that any nonprofit (or business) will need to get up and running, regardless of size.
 The choices you make will depend on the size of your team, your existing infrastructure and your ultimate goals for growth and development.

-Back-office systems: This category includes the office essentials, which includes email and other programs that are essential to business operations (think word documents and spreadsheets).
+This category includes the office essentials, which includes email and other programs that are essential to business operations (think word documents and spreadsheets).
 In this realm, there are two predominant choices: Google and Microsoft.
 Either option is the correct one, and your selection will likely come down to overall cost of service, which, for a small nonprofit with one to few employees, should be fairly reasonable no matter which option you choose.
 If you’d like a side-by-side comparison, check out this helpful breakdown from The Capacity Collective.

 Accounting is another key back-office system to financially track your operations.
 This can be daunting to most, but the good news here is that there are numerous technology providers in this space, and many have simplified their accounting software to make it both user-friendly and affordable.
 Forbes recently collected the top accounting software options for nonprofits, something I recommend you peruse to gain a starting point for your research and selection.